 Her lovable nature is proving to be a real ice-breaker when new parents visit the school.
 “Always joyful, Tess is a pleasant surprise and is there to greet them.,” says Ruth.
 “Explaining Tess’ role helps to ease any anxieties and introduce the parents to how the school might benefit their child.”

-Pets As Therapy is a free community service which has been offered by Guide Dogs NSW/ACT for over 30 years.
+Pets As Therapy is a community service provided at no cost to clients which has been offered by Guide Dogs NSW/ACT for over 30 years.

 All PAT dogs are trained at the Guide Dogs Centre.
 As well as basic obedience, the dogs learn to walk quietly on the lead and, if required, next to a mobility aid such as a wheelchair, a walking stick or a frame.